40+ Cybersecurity Statistics for 2026 and Beyond

 The economic repercussions of cyber attacks are profound and extensive, affecting businesses of all sizes and sectors.
 The financial strain is not only in immediate costs incurred post-breach, but also in the long-term strategies and investments made to counteract such threats.
 The following statistics shed light on this financial dimension of cyber security.

-The global average cost of a data breach in 2023 was USD 4.45 million, a 15% increase over 3 years.
+• The global average cost of a data breach in 2025 was USD 4.44 million.
 (IBM)

 Statistics of Business Preparedness and Strategic Response